JinhoMo/OCR_Project/README.md

     }
 ```
 Args:
-- i (int, optional): # of cropped image of input.
-Defaults to 0.
+- image (numpy image): Input image
-- img_save_path (str, optional): give one of cropped images' path.
+- img_save_path (str): give one of cropped images' path.
 Defaults to './test_0.jpg'.
-- json_path (str, optional): height and width of images are saved in this file.
-Defaults to './test.json'.
+- i (int): # of cropped image of input.
+Defaults to 0.
 Returns:
-- bool: True if processed correctly.
+    bool: True if processed correctly.
 If False, there is no sufficient files to convert.